marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-15 16:06:51]* **Shalabh Chaturvedi**:

 >  HN is easy and fashionable to diss, but I found this thread useful.
 Yes you have to filter, and yes you need some flame-retardant underwear at times, but if you're willing to sift through you get some gems.
-Just wanted to say I generally agree with this, which is why I go to HN :smile:.
+Just wanted to say I generally agree with this, which is why I go to HN 😄.
 I guess I was just expecting to see a higher 'hit rate' with this post.

 > *[2020-04-15 16:07:15]* **Shalabh Chaturvedi**: